biocommons/biocommons.github.io/docs/governance.md

 # Governance

-**This governance document provides a framework for the organization, decision making, and essential values of the biocommons project.
+**This governance document provides a framework for the organization, decision making, and essential values of the biocommons community.
 The Steering Committee (defined below) will refine this document in order to serve the needs of the biocommons objectives.**

 ## Mission